DayneSorvisto/mlops-lifecycle-toolkit/README.md

 In the multidisciplinary field of data science, there's a common tendency to overlook crucial aspects of MLOps such as code organization, the development of Extract, Load, Transform (ELT) pipelines, and the systematic arrangement of features into feature stores.
 These oversights among other challenges can hinder project efficiency and adherence to many MLOps best practices.

-Another challenge for data scientists adopting open source tools and MLOps practices is that while there may be great documentation already existing for each specific tool, there is a pittance of documentation that shows how to integrate the tools and use them together to accomplish an end-to-end workflow using only open source components.
+Another challenge for data scientists adopting open source tools and MLOps practices is that while there may be great documentation already existing for each specific tool, there is a pittance of documentation that shows how to integrate the tools and use them together to accomplish an end-to-end workflow using only open source components or may require specialized knowledge to integrate these components into your data analysis workflow.

-The purpose of this toolkit is to solve these challenges by providing comprehensive documentation on how to use open-source components together in bespoke data science workflows.
+The purpose of this toolkit is to solve these two challenges by providing comprehensive documentation and examples on how to use open-source components together in bespoke data science workflow in a ready-to-use toolkit.

 **Solution: Data Science Ops**

-One solution is an accelerator toolkit for adapting MLOps to data science specific workflows that is an agnostic, customizable and based entirely on open-source components.
-Providing documentation and a way to start using open-source components out of teh box in a custom data science workflow in a way that can accelerate progress and improve development experience.
+A practical solution is to build documenation and examples in the form of an accelerator toolkit for adapting MLOps to data science specific workflows.
+This toolkit is agnostic, customizable and based entirely on open-source components.
+Providing documentation and a way to start using open-source components together (for example experiment tracking, storing features in a Postgres instance, building ELT pipelines in Airflow) custom data science workflow.

 This book [*MLOps Lifecycle Toolkit*](https://link.springer.com/book/10.1007/978-1-4842-9642-4) (Apress, 2023) walks through the process of building the toolkit step-by-step adding different tools to each chapter and showing how they can be used together.